 It was more than a Bicentennial proposal I made to City Council, recommending that the yearly downtown Arts and Crafts Festival be moved to the levee, a proposal that found its way to civic leader Steve Hamilton and became the regionally renowned Strawberry Festival.
 Thank you Steve!

-Some Trojans may even remember my downtown store, Rainbow Natural Food Co-op and Eatery, a health foods store on the downtown square that won a “Downtown City Beautification” award.
-If my interest rates on the SBA loan hadn’t doubled back in 1980, it might have survived the Midwest’s lack of interest in natural foods at that time.
+Some Trojans may even remember my downtown store, Rainbow Natural Food Co-op and Eatery, a health foods store on the downtown square that won a City Beautification award.
+If the interest rates on my SBA building loan hadn’t doubled in 1980, it might have survived the Midwest’s lack of interest in natural foods at that time.

 But all the above didn’t compare with my experience with “The Troy Model”.

 Back on Friday, June 20, 1986, Troy Daily News ran the second part of a four-part series on what Troy might look like in the year 2001.
 This second part by Staff Writer Bob Derby was a front page feature on “Troy’s resident visionary”, yours truly.

 The headline was, “Today’s new ideas shape tomorrow’s world”.
 This article revisited my "Troy Model", a 40 page booklet, that I self-published in 1972 and distributed to community leaders.

 This model for Troy's future was referenced in a feature article in TDN March 28, 1975 that included my blueprint for the downtown project and a half page explaining design features like the seven ring levels going up within the dome - around a central park - and representing (essoterically) the levels of community service - 'chakras' of the community body.
 A self-service public access audio-video studio was at the 3rd eye level.

 The dome itself is the 'crown chakra' (spherical conscience) as the community 'nucleus' - the sacred social conscience governing healthy unity in diversity in the whole community body.